 COVID is spread by breathing in viral droplets or spreading them from our hands to our nose, mouth, or eyes.
-To prevent it’s spread, stay home if you can, keep yourself and others safe by physically distancing, and use other personal hygiene habits.
+To prevent it’s spread, stay home if you can, keep yourself and others safe by physically distancing yourself, and use other personal hygiene habits.
 There’s no evidence that PrEP drugs protect against COVID.

 Many providers are communicating with their patients about any personal impacts.
 It may take time to hear back from your doctor, pharmacist, or others on the questions you have.
 Be patient and plan ahead.
 Call or email your provider first, or check their website for best ways to contact or access medical care.

 If you currently take PrEP without any issues, PrEP care visits can probably be put on hold or handled by phone, text, patient message portals, or even video.
-As health systems adjust to COVID, you may start doing oral swabs, finger prick tests for HIV, or self-swabbing for STDs at home.
+As health systems continue to adjust to COVID, you may start doing oral swabs, finger prick tests for HIV, or self-swabbing for STDs at home.
 Ask your doctor about the best way to keep up your PrEP care, including using various telehealth providers if needed.

 If you experience symptoms of early HIV infection (such as fever, swollen glands, night sweats, rash, etc.) or what you think could be an active STD (or had sex with someone with an STD), contact your provider as soon as possible for next steps.
 It’s very possible to manage these medical needs remotely.

 In addition to self-pleasure or masturbation, many people are getting creative with non-contact sex.
 Using sex toys, sharing fantasies, sexting, phone sex, video sex, and conference call group sex are some ways to stay frisky and keep physical distance during COVID.
-Be mindful of personal privacy when you do, and know the privacy settings of the devices and software you use.
+Be mindful of personal privacy when you do, and know the privacy settings of the devices and software you use

 Some people are having sex with others within their households, or with people outside their homes (although this can increase the risk for COVID).
 If you are having sex or are unable to control the sex that occurs, it's good practice to keep up with PrEP even though you may be having sex with fewer partners.

-Some medical sites are making their own recommendations for stopping and restarting PrEP during COVID.
+Some medical sites make their own recommendations for stopping and restarting PrEP during COVID.
 The number of daily doses to take after the last time you had sex ranges from 2 to 28 doses (depending upon the type of sex and other factors).
 Again, ask your doctor about the best way for you to stop.

 If you have sex without condoms while you're off PrEP, (especially if any of your partners aren’t undetectable), consider taking PEP.
 If you don’t use PEP, then talk to your provider before restarting PrEP to make sure you're HIV-negative.